-This course will be presented in a hybrid format.
-All materials will be available to you through Canvas and lectures will be primarily Zoom with the first class optional in person.
+This course will be presented in an online format.
+All materials will be available to you through Canvas.
 A computer which has a web camera and microphone, and which can run software such as MS-Office, Zoom, Adobe Reader, etc. is required.
 SJSU has a free equipment loan program available for students.
 Additionally, an internet connection capable of handling live video conferencing such as Zoom will be required to effectively participate in the course.
 Use of Web Camera in Class: Zoom video must be on except for scheduled breaks.
+Please note that a portion of the class participation points will be based upon a student's consistent on camera Zoom attendance.